Pyruvate dehydrogenase complex: Gram-positive bacteria and eukaryotes

 In contrast, in Gram-positive bacteria (e.g. Bacillus stearothermophilus) and eukaryotes the central PDC core contains 60 E2 molecules arranged into an icosahedron.

-This E2 subunit “core” coordinates to 30 subunits of E1 and 12 copies of E3.
+In Eukaryotes, this E2 core coordinates to 30 copies of E1 and 12 copies of E3.
 Eukaryotes also contain 12 copies of an additional core protein, E3 binding protein (E3BP) which bind the E3 subunits to the E2 core.
 The exact location of E3BP is not completely clear.
 Cryo-electron microscopy has established that E3BP binds to each of the icosahedral faces in yeast.
 However, it has been suggested that it replaces an equivalent number of E2 molecules in the bovine PDC core.

 Up to 60 E1 or E3 molecules can associate with the E2 core from Gram-positive bacteria - binding is mutually exclusive.
-In eukaryotes E1 is specifically bound by E2, while E3 associates with E3BP.
-It is thought that up to 30 E1 and 6 E3 enzymes are present, although the exact number of molecules can vary in vivo and often reflects the metabolic requirements of the tissue in question.

 Regulation

 Pyruvate dehydrogenase is inhibited when one or more of the three following ratios are increased: ATP/ADP, NADH/NAD+ and acetyl-CoA/CoA.

-In eukaryotes PDC is tightly regulated by its own specific pyruvate dehydrogenase kinase (PDK) and pyruvate dehydrogenase phosphatase (PDP), deactivating and activating it respectively.
+In eukaryotes PDC is tightly regulated by its own specific Pyruvate dehydrogenase kinase (PDK) and Pyruvate dehydrogenase phosphatase (PDP), deactivating and activating it respectively.